 Performance is a critical issue both for streaming and batch systems.
-Recent work [41] has compared reduction operations in MPI, Spark and Flink.
+Recent work [37] has compared reduction operations in MPI, Spark and Flink.
 The dataflow model of the Apache systems is attractive but leads to performance degradation.
 What are the (acceptable) costs of layers of abstraction and what is the relationship of programmability and performance?
-Practical programmers tend to think in terms of conventional abstractions, which are complex to map to streaming and dataflow concepts.
-However, it should be explored to see if there may be benefit in doing so if it opens the field to a much broader range of users.
+Practical programmers tend to think in terms of conventional abstractions, which can be complex to map to streaming and dataflow concepts.
+However, we should explore building streaming abstractions on top of familiar batch ideas as this approach could open up the field to a broader range of users.

 There is a need for programming abstractions and runtime support for adaptive and steered applications in large-scale simulation science.
-Programming abstractions need the ability to represent and track time, that is missing in today's batch processing, since that is an important in stream processing.
+Programming abstractions need the ability to represent and track time, that is missing in today's batch processing, but is important in stream processing.

-The performance of two big data languages - Python and Java [41] - could be significantly improved if their compilers and runtime were approached in a way that is well understood for simulation languages C++ and Fortran.
+The performance of two big data languages - Python and Java [37] - could be significantly improved if their compilers and runtime were approached in a way that is well understood for simulation languages C++ and Fortran.
 More understanding is needed of the Google concepts of bounded or unbounded and the relationship to batch and streaming programming [P15-3].

-An interesting abstraction is map streaming [42] which is a high-level description of systems like Apache Storm that describes parts of the system but not all; for example, Storm supports pub-sub and dataflow but not the full parallel computation useful in some applications such as SLAM [WP17].
-The relation of these abstractions to workflow and its abstractions needs further study.
+An interesting abstraction is map streaming [38] which is a high-level description of systems like Apache Storm that describes parts of the system but not all; for example, Storm supports pub-sub and dataflow but not the full parallel computation useful in some applications such as SLAM [WP15-17].
+The relation of these streaming concepts and abstractions to workflows needs further study.

-Similarly, there are other areas that provide potentially interesting and relevant approaches, e.g., SQL query optimization [WP15-16] hasn't been fully exploited for distributed systems, although this has been studied in the context of data streams [43] [44]; the Apache Flink project with its dataflow architecture is looking into this [4].
+Similarly, there are other areas that provide potentially interesting and relevant approaches, e.g., SQL query optimization [WP15-16] hasn't been fully exploited for distributed systems, although this has been studied in the context of data streams [39] [40]; the Apache Flink project with its dataflow architecture is looking into this [4].
 Actor models - natural for events - should also be studied.

 Scheduling processing streams on HPC systems is difficult compared to traditional batch jobs.
 Optimal stream scheduling where you also try to maximize a performance measure such as latency or throughput is NP-hard.
-There are, however, possible stochastic solutions to the problem and heuristics based on previous runs can be used to efficiently find good approximate solutions [45].
+There are, however, possible stochastic solutions to the problem and heuristics based on previous runs can be used to efficiently find good approximate solutions [41].
 Further research on this could be of benefit to many streaming applications.
 There is also the trade-off between latency and throughput in stream processing settings.
-Further research is needed to better understand this and other stream optimizations [46].
+Further research is needed to better understand this and other stream optimizations [42].
 In particular, there is a need to develop methods for scheduling and placement of processing and its relations to in situ solutions for HPC and the cloud-fog-device model for IOT use cases.